 Just a quick warning: Many organizations don’t allow Wireshark and similar tools on their networks.
 Don’t use this tool at work unless you have permission.

-After downloading and installing Wireshark, you can launch it and click the name of an interface under Interface List to start capturing packets on that interface.
-For example, if you want to capture traffic on the wireless network, click your wireless interface.
-You can configure advanced features by clicking Capture Options, but this isn’t necessary for now.
+After downloading and installing Wireshark, you can launch it and double-click the name of a network interface under Capture to start capturing packets on that interface.
+For example, if you want to capture traffic on your wireless network, click your wireless interface.
+You can configure advanced features by clicking Capture > Options, but this isn’t necessary for now.

-Click the stop capture button near the top left corner of the window when you want to stop capturing traffic.
+Click the red “Stop” button near the top left corner of the window when you want to stop capturing traffic.

-You’ll probably see packets highlighted in green, blue, and black.
+You’ll probably see packets highlighted in a variety of different colors.
 Wireshark uses colors to help you identify the types of traffic at a glance.
-By default, green is TCP traffic, dark blue is DNS traffic, light blue is UDP traffic, and black identifies TCP packets with problems — for example, they could have been delivered out-of-order.
+By default, light purple is TCP traffic, light blue is UDP traffic, and black identifies packets with errors—for example, they could have been delivered out of order.

 If you’re trying to inspect something specific, such as the traffic a program sends when phoning home, it helps to close down all other applications using the network so you can narrow down the traffic.
 Still, you’ll likely have a large amount of packets to sift through.
 That’s where Wireshark’s filters come in.